-- 1 A limitation of the BWBS (2007-2008) dataset is their interchangeable and conflated use of racial and ethnic terms, e.g., "black" and "Asian".
-The BWBS also uses 'race' terms, i.e., "black" and "white", which are now considered outdated and problematic.
-To address these conceptual and methodological limitations, whilst still being able to report on the BWBS's findings with accuracy, we use the term ethno-racial to collectively refer to the ethnic and/or racial group status of its respondents.
-This term highlights the significance of ethnic and racial group status in the dataset, whilst also acknowledging the argument that the identities of racialised groups (especially minorities) are formed in social contexts of externally imposed definitions of race and 'colour', but are negotiated and constructed in terms of unique his(/her)stories and cultural practices (see Candelario, 2007).
-For specifically reporting intersectional points of significance, we use the BWBS's original terms, i.e., "white", "black", "Asian", etc., but do so in quotation marks to highlight their now disputed status. - 2 Our analysis performed sensitivity analysis using two variables with corresponding three categories.
-Ethno-racial composition of workplace: 0- majority "white"; 1- ethno-racially balanced/; and 2- majority ethnic racial- minority.
-Gender composition of workplace: 0- majority men; 1- gender balanced; 2- majority women.
+- 1. A limitation of the BWBS (2007-2008) dataset is their interchangeable and conflated use of racial and ethnic terms (e.g. 'black' and 'Asian').
+The BWBS also uses 'race' terms (i.e. 'black' and 'white'), which are now considered outdated and problematic.
+To address these conceptual and methodological limitations, while still being able to report on the BWBS's findings with accuracy, we use the term ethno-racial to collectively refer to the ethnic and/ or racial group status of its respondents.
+This term highlights the significance of ethnic and racial group status in the dataset, while also acknowledging the argument that the identities of racialised groups (especially minorities) are formed in social contexts of externally imposed definitions of race and 'colour', but are negotiated and constructed in terms of unique his(/ her) stories and cultural practices (see Candelario, 2007).
+For specifically reporting intersectional points of significance, we use the BWBS's original terms (i.e. 'white', 'black', 'Asian', etc.), but do so in quotation marks to highlight their now disputed status. - 2.
+Our analysis performed sensitivity analysis using two variables, with corresponding three categories.
+Ethno-racial composition of workplace: 0 = majority 'white'; 1 = ethno-racially balanced; 2 = majority ethno-racial minority.
+Gender composition of workplace: 0 = majority men; 1 = gender balanced; 2 = majority women.
 As the conclusions remained the same, it was decided to use the binary variables to increase statistical power.